travel germany

 He's not the only bare-bottom on the Markt, either.
 The Brusttuch House, another hotel, was the home of a prosperous burger.
 There is a riot of carved wooden figures across the upper levels; red devils, angels, a dignified lady riding a goat and the famous (or infamous) Butter Hannah, a charming young lady casually scratching her behind while churning the butter!

 Clearly the Puritan mindset never got a grip on the citizens of Goslar.
 One would kind of expect these carvings to be placed discretely inside the house.
 But no, they are boldly fixed on the exterior for all the townsfolk to enjoy.
-A refreshingly modern approach.
+A surprisingly modern approach.

 Make sure you take a walk along the small stream that goes through the town past other exquisite little houses.